askandlearn/traceapp-wsu/README.md

 This project is built on top of the React Native framework.
 * React Native - https://reactnative.dev/

-To set up the developement environment in order to run a React Native project, please following the instructions on the official React Native at the link below:
+To set up the React Native developement environment, please following the instructions on the official React Native websitre at the link below:

 Setting up the development environment -----> https://reactnative.dev/docs/environment-setup